tabarra/txAdmin/dev_notes.md

 - every X download_github wait some time - maybe check if ref or not, to be smarter
 - https://github.com/isomorphic-git/isomorphic-git
 - easy recipe tester
 - fully automated deploy process via CLI.
-You just set the recipe file path, as well as the required variables, and you can get your server running without any user interaction .
+You just set the recipe file path, as well as the required variables, and you can get your server running without any user interaction.

 ### Todozinhos:
 pagina de adicionar admin precisa depois do modal, mostrar mais info: